Vanguard review summary

 You can contact Vanguard via:

-Vanguard's telephone support gave relevant and helpful answers, the speed was OK.
+Vanguard's telephone support gave relevant and helpful answers, the speed was acceptable.

-On email, we got relevant answers too and it took 1-1,5 days to get an answer.
+On email, we got relevant answers too and it took 1-1,5 days for them to reply.

-Vanguard offers fair quality educational articles and videos.
+Vanguard offers solid educational articles and videos.
 There are also high-quality and interactive webinars.
-On the flip side, the demo account and trading platform tutorial videos are missing.
+On the flip side, the broker doesn't provide a demo account and trading platform tutorial videos.

 |• Educational videos||• No demo account|